 Believe it or not, the only people who would have prepared a toast will be the parents of the bride and groom.
-Even then, ensure they tell the MC ahead of time what kind of toast they'll be making and how long it will take.
+Even then, ensure they tell the Master of Ceremonies ahead of time what kind of toast they'll be making and how long it will take.
 The MC will schedule them in at the appropriate timeslot - either separately or as a couple.

 After that, you'll run out of people willing to go for a toast.
 People will feel like they'd be competing with prepared toasts, the fear of public speaking will kick in, etc. So you need to assign toasts ahead of time - again, have the MC practice the toasts with the guests ahead of time so that the toasts are concise, interesting and coherent (who doesn't have an older aunt who can take 10 minutes to convey a thought?).
 Ensure MC's schedule contains any and all "key" toasts, and then you can leave space for 2-3 toasts that are "unplanned."
 By giving people time to prepare good toasts before the wedding, you will get to be surprised by witty and interesting toasts on your special day.

 7. Rewards for guests participating in reception games